Are these 18 things all that's killing you?

-Here is a list of the known reasons for aging, combining 12 of the best-supported1 with 6 additional emerging factors that are under investigation (and what you can do about each):
+Here is a list of the known reasons for aging, combining 12 of the best-supported1 with 6 additional emerging factors that are under investigation (and some ideas about what you can do to mitigate each):

 1. Genomic Instability